SophieCharlotteK/AtomicChessOS-1/src/src_qtui/README.md

 ## TASK OF THE UI

+The main purpose of the ui is the management of a gameand should not stand in
 * simple editable
 * provide simple menu structure with max two menu layers
 * player browser